 But the deeper questions beyond asking how to be happy remain: What is happiness? and What is its Source?

 I grew up believing that doing what others expected of me was as good as it was going to get.
-Making sure others were not upset and perhaps even proud, was my primary motivation.
-Diligently following all the world's rules seemed to ensure both safety and accomplishment.
-But it was certainly not happiness, except that I had not recognized that until I started college.
+My primary motivation was making sure others were not upset, and if I was lucky, making them proud.

-I remember a teacher trying to help me decide on a major told me, "Just think back to a time when you were happy.
+I remember a teacher telling me as she tried to help me decide on a major, "Just think back to a time when you were happy.
 What were you doing?"
-To my disbelief, I could not locate a single time!
+To my disbelief, I could not pinpoint a single time!

 Not connecting to a single memory in my past where I felt happy was a “wake up” call for me.
-It was obvious that I did not know how to be happy, in fact I discovered that early in life I had come to believe that my feelings were irrelevant to what I experienced in life.
+It was obvious that I did not know how to be happy.
+I further discovered that very early in life I came to the conclusion that how I felt about anything did not seem to be important or matter.

 Though it took months of practice for me to identify and reconnect with my feelings, I was grateful to feel emotionally connected when I did.
 I now pay attention and welcomed my emotions good or bad because they provide valuable information to me.